Tom the Dancing Bug by Ruben Bolling for November 19, 2010

 4. Missing large

-apostate Premium Member over 13 years ago
+apostate Premium Member about 14 years ago

 Good evaluation, jedraft, but the religious folk (specifically followers of any of the middle-east-based superstitions), would argue that God-man does bad things to good people so THEY will know where they stand.
 To help these good folks determine their personal readings on the faith-a-tron, God-man is good enough to provide lessons in the form of everything from everyday injustices (like the mistaken identity example above) to life threatening illnesses to massive catastrophes.
 And being omniscient, he does it so surreptitiously that the statistical occurrence of these trials for the faithful is exactly the same as it is for atheists and people of incorrect religions.
 God-man: love him or not, you’re going to get yours!